 For more country-specific information on what’s required of you when driving abroad, please visit the European Union website.

-3. Will my driving licence be valid abroad?
+3. Can I drive abroad?
+Will my driving licence be valid?

 While the UK is still a member of the European Union (EU), you can still use your UK driving licence when driving in EU and European Economic Area (EEA) countries.
 This includes the 28 countries currently in the EU, plus Iceland, Liechtenstein, Norway and Switzerland.
 If you’re planning on driving anywhere else in the world, then you’ll want to find out whether you need to obtain an International Driving Permit (IDP) to take with you, as well as your UK driving licence.